alexkit/CurtainsUp/README.md

 CurtainsUp is a boilerplate which has the philosophy of providing developers with *a real lot* of cool libraries.
 All those tools are disabled by default (commented out).
 Start coding, and unleash a tool every time you need it by uncommenting it.

-CurtainsUp is also available as a Wordpress template (based on the [Frontin](https://github.com/alexduloz/frontin) project) named "CurtainsUp For Wordpress".

 <ul>
     <li><a href="http://twitter.github.com/bootstrap/" title="Twitter Bootstrap">Twitter Bootstrap</a></li>
     <li><a href="http://html5boilerplate.com/" title="HTML5 Boilerplate">HTML5 Boilerplate (Utility Classes)</a></li>